Disabled Sailors Frequently asked questions

 Will I get wet?

-While it is unlikely that you will get very wet we ask that you bring a waterproof, a towel and a change of clothes and shoes just in case.
-Please bring your own waterproofs in case of bad weather.
+While it is unlikely that you will get very wet we ask that you bring suitable clothing (a waterproof, towel and a change of clothes).

 Do I need a life-jacket?